-Resolve the "lot size consistency" during the pre-application meeting.
+Resolve the "let size consistency" during the pre-application meeting.
 This is too important an issue to be left to the formal review phase.
-Provide guidelines and examples to applicant on how to prepare a lot size consistency analysis for the County's review and approval during the pre-application meeting phase.
+Provide guidelines and examples to applicants on how to prepare a let size consistency analysis for the County's review and approval during the pre-application meeting phase.

-Recommendation: Eliminate Lot Size Consistency and defer to zoning for minimum lot sizes.
+Recommendation: Eliminate Let Size Consistency and defer to zoning for minimum let